Mohammad-Ata-Manaseer/PacketHunter/README.md

 # Network-HunterX
-PacketHunter is a Python-based network packet analysis tool developed using the PyShark library.
+Network-HunterX is a Python-based network packet analysis tool developed using the PyShark library.
 The tool is designed to read and analyze .pcapng network capture files, extract important packet information, and display the results in a clean tabular format.

-PacketHunter captures and organizes key network traffic details such as:
+Network-HunterX captures and organizes key network traffic details such as:

 Source and destination IP addresses
 Source and destination MAC addresses